openfisca/openfisca-doc/source/simulate/profile-simulation.md

 So let's try to reduce the number of hits.

-Here again, we could for example:
+Once again, we could for example:

 - reduce recursion
 - create a lookup table